-- a.
-General Requirements.
-Any Person owning, operating, leasing or having control over follows: - 1.
-Annual Inspection.
-A Qualified Post-Construction Storm Water Inspector, shall, at least annually, inspect the Storm Water Runoff Systems, including but not limited to any roads, parking areas, catch basins, drainage swales, detention basins and ponds, pipes, conduits, and related structures, in accordance with all Town and State inspection, cleaning and maintenance requirements of the approved Post-Construction Storm Water Management Plan. - 2.
-Corrective Actions.
-If the Storm Water Runoff Systems require maintenance to function as intended by the approved Post-Construction Storm Water Management Plan, that Person shall take corrective action(s) to address the
+- General Requirements.
+Any Person owning, operating, leasing or having control over Storm Water Runoff Systems required by a Post-Construction Storm Water Management Plan approved under this Ordinance shall demonstrate compliance with that Plan as follows: - Annual Inspection.
+A Qualified Post-Construction Storm Water Inspector shall, at least annually, inspect the Storm Water Runoff Systems, including but not limited to any roads, parking areas, catch basins, drainage swales, detention basins and ponds, pipes, conduits, and related structures, in accordance with all Town and State inspection, cleaning and maintenance requirements of the approved Post-Construction Storm Water Management Plan. - Corrective Actions.
+If the Storm Water Runoff Systems require maintenance to function as intended by the approved Post-Construction Storm Water Management Plan, that Person shall take corrective action(s) to address the deficiency or deficiencies. - Annual Reporting to Town.
+A Qualified Post-Construction Storm Water Inspector shall provide, on or by August 1 of each year, a completed and signed certification to the Town Enforcement Authority in a form prescribed